glacials/twos.dev/src/cold/apple.md

 journey of migrating from deep in the Google ecosystem to deep in the Apple ecosystem.
 It is occasionally updated.

-Do not read this in order.
-Do not read this in its entirety.
-Skip around as you please.

 ## Why? {#why}

 My life is in Google more than anyone I know.
 The usual suspects sure—Gmail,